KhronosGroup/3D-Formats-Guidelines/ArtistGuide.md

 ## Why use KTX?

 Textures in a glTF file can be compressed into .ktx2 GPU textures using Basis Universal compression, which offers faster GPU upload and less GPU memory consumption than PNG or JPEG textures.
-PNGs and JPEGs are fully uncompressed when loaded in GPU memory.
+PNGs and JPEGs are fully uncompressed when loaded in GPU memory, but KTX stays compressed on the GPU.

 ![A lamp model, before and after compression](figures/lamp-whole-before-after.jpg)

 Authoring compressed GPU textures often requires more careful tuning to maintain image quality, but this extra effort is worthwhile for applications that need to maintain a smooth framerate while uploading images, or where GPU memory is limited.
 In certain cases they may also have smaller file sizes than PNG or JPEG textures, but this is not guaranteed.
 If performance is important, the benefits of compressed GPU textures may outweigh an increase in file size.

 There are two Basis Universal compression methods: ETC1S and UASTC.
 ETC1S offers lower size and lower quality than UASTC.
-In some cases it may be useful to increase the resolution of the texture, to minimize compression artifacts while still retaining a smaller file size.
+In some cases it may be useful to double the resolution of the texture to minimize compression artifacts while still retaining a smaller file size.
 Consider using less aggressive compression settings for normal maps than for other texture types: you may want to use UASTC for normal maps and ETC1S for other textures, for example.

 ## Installing KTX Software